 These figures demonstrate further that sea bass catches were variable even in very similar locations: sea bass were present in most hauls that contained fish, but the count of sea bass in hauls from the same location could vary between 0 (minimum per haul) and 28 (maximum per haul).
+Figures A1.4 to A1.6 show in more detail the catch composition for each haul of the gillnets during this study in January 2023, intended to demonstrate catch composition (Figure A1.4) at different locations in the study site (Figures A1.5 and A1.6).

-The location with highest mullet catch (off Ox Point; Figure A1.2) had no or low sea bass catches in 2022 and 2023 (Figure A1.1), but this area is known to be frequented by juvenile and adult bass, particularly in the hours before and after low tide, based on tagging by Stamp (2020) (Figure A1.4).
+The location with highest mullet catch (off Ox Point; Figure A1.2) had no or low sea bass catches in 2022 and 2023 (Figure A1.1), but this area is known to be frequented by juvenile and adult bass, particularly in the hours before and after low tide, based on tagging by Stamp (2020) (Figure A1.7).